sfdx-isv/sfdx-falcon-library/README.md

 # sfdx-falcon-library
 Lerna-based monorepo containing the SFDX-Falcon Library, a framework for building beautiful, engaging plugins for the Salesforce CLI

+# Managing this Monorepo with Lerna and Yarn
+There are two critical third-party tools used to manage this monorepo.
+[Lerna](https://lerna.js.org/) and [Yarn](https://yarnpkg.com/en/).

+### Yarn
+This project uses [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) to manage local inter-package dependencies.
+Yarn handles the addition, removal, installation, and upgrading of package dependencies within the workspace.

+### Lerna
+This project uses Lerna to coordinate the publishing of packages to the [`@sfdx-falcon`]() scope at [npmjs.com](https://www.npmjs.com).

 # Monorepo Cheat Sheet
 List of the most common commands used to managed this monorepo.
 Unless otherwise indicated, all of these commands should be executed from the repository's root directory.

-### `lerna bootstrap`
+### `yarn install`
-Bootstrap the packages in the current Lerna repo.
-Installs all of their dependencies and links any cross-dependencies.
+When run at the root of the workspace installs all dependencies of all packages within the workspace and links any cross-dependencies.

-### `yarn add <dependency> --dev -W`
+### `yarn add <dependency> [--dev] -W`
-Adds a common dev dependency to the entire workspace.
+Adds a common dependency to the entire workspace.
 Dependencies added in this way are available to all packages in the workspace.
+Use the `--dev` flag to add as a dev dependency.

 ### `yarn add <dependency>`
 Adds a dependency to the package that the command is called inside of.

+### `yarn workspaces info [--json]
+Displays the workspace-specific dependency tree of this project.
+Can detect if any of the intra-workspace dependencies are mismatched (ie. one package depends on a version of a workspace sibling other than what's currently expressed in that sibling's `package.json` file.)

+### `yarn workspaces run <command> [flags]
+Runs the specified Yarn command inside each package in the workspace.
+Any specified flags will be passed forward by each command invocation.

-### `lerna run build`
+### `yarn workspaces run build`
-Builds all packages in the workspace by having Lerna execute `yarn run build` against each package.
+Builds all packages in the workspace by executing `yarn run build` against each package.

 ### `./build`
-Equivalent to `lerna run build`.
+Equivalent to `yarn workspaces run build`.

 ### `./build <package-name>`
 Builds a single package, as specified by the `package-name` passed as an argument to the command.